holoi/holokit-immersal-multiplayer-boilerplate/README.md

 We offer two boilerplates: one for the "cold start" approach and another for the "absolute coordinate" approach.
 For "cold start" cases, we use the [Image Tracking Relocalization package](https://github.com/holoi/com.holoi.xr.image-tracking-relocalization) for coordinate system synchronization.
 For "absolute coordinate" cases, we employ the [Immersal SDK](https://immersal.gitbook.io/sdk/), which enables users to pre-scan the environment and create point cloud map data on the cloud.
 This facilitates large-scale pre-scanned AR tracking.

+Apart from differing in their approach to coordinate system synchronization, the two boilerplates share a majority of their codebase in other aspects.

+These boilerplates are specifically designed for multiplayer AR experiences and require knowledge in networking programming, with a particular emphasis on Unity's Netcode for GameObjects.
+Multiplayer development fundamentally differs from single-player game development, necessitating a network-centric approach in both design and implementation.
+For thoese new to Netcode for GameObjects, we recommend familiarizing yourself with its [documentation](https://docs-multiplayer.unity3d.com/netcode/current/about/).

 HoloKit is an optioinal tool that provides stereoscopic rendering capabilities, but you can build your mobile AR project without HoloKit using these samples.

 ## Project Environment